kaur-vandana/JavaBasics/src/com/kv/javabasics/zNotes.md

 6. long
 7. float
 8. double
-* these are used for data manipulation

 #### BigDecimal
 * Both float and double are not great to use where precise calculations are required - this is due to a limitation with how floating point numbers are stored, and not a Java problem as such
 * Java has a class called BigDecimal that overcomes this.

 #### Unicode